osrg/gobgp/test/scenario_test/README.md

-Route Server test
+Route Server Scenario Test
 ========================

 Preparation
 -----------
-Set up Ubuntu 14.04 Server Edition Virtual Machine environment.
+Please set up Ubuntu 14.04 Server Edition virtual machine, and install golang environment inside the VM.

-and Please prepare in  go language execution environment.

 Setup
 -----
-Open a terminal and execute the following commands:
+Execute the following commands on a shell inside the VM:

-We will install the python library required to run the test program.
+install the python packages and libraries required to run the test program and clone gobgp repository.
 ```
 % sudo su -
 # apt-get install python-pip